Farrel225/Voice-Based_Gender-Age_Detection/README.md

-# 🎙️Voice-Based Gender & Age_Detection using CNN & RNN
+# 🎙️Voice-Based Gender & Age Detection using CNN & RNN
-This repository contains a deep learning project that classifies a speaker's gender and age group from a raw audio file.
+This document contains a deep learning project that classifies a speaker's gender and age group from a raw audio file.

 📝 Project Description
 The goal of this project was to build, train, and deploy a complete deep learning application.
 The final product is an interactive web app that can accept either a live 5-second microphone recording or an uploaded audio file (.mp3 or .wav) and instantly predict the speaker's gender and age category.

 The core of the project is a hybrid Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN).
-The CNN scans the audio's spectrogram (an image of the sound) to find spatial features and patterns.
+- The CNN scans the audio's spectrogram (an image of the sound) to find spatial features and patterns.
-The RNN then analyzes the sequence of those patterns over time to understand the temporal context of the speech.
+- The RNN then analyzes the sequence of those patterns over time to understand the temporal context of the speech.

-The model was trained on the Common Voice dataset from Kaggle, using over 72,000+ cleaned audio clips (totaling over 400 hours of validated speech and over 72000 audio files) to ensure high accuracy.
+The model was trained on the Common Voice dataset from Kaggle, using over 72,000+ cleaned audio clips (totaling over 400 hours of validated speech) to ensure high accuracy.

 🚀 Application Demo
 Here is the final Streamlit application in action, successfully predicting the gender and age group from an uploaded audio file.